Learn Lambda Expressions In Java (Lambda Expressions)

 Familiarity with the term lambda

-The term lambda is essentially an unknown or unspecified method and is not executed alone.
-Instead, it is used to implement the method defined by the interface.
+Lambda is essentially an unknown or unspecified method that is not executed alone.
+Instead, it implements the method defined by the interface.

-How to define the term lambda in Java?
+How do you define the term lambda in Java?

 The term lambda introduces a new syntactic element and operator in Java.
 The new operator is called the lambda operator or the arrow operator. (->)